roth-michael/FoundryVTT-RestRecovery/README.md

 ### [Item: Periapt of Wound Closure](https://www.dndbeyond.com/magic-items/periapt-of-wound-closure)

-If a character is **attuned** to this item (important to be attuned), whenever they roll hit dice the hit points regained is doubled.
+If a character is **attuned** to this item, any hit die rolled is doubled.
+According to RAW, this doubling happens _before_ the constitution modifier is added to the hit die roll.

 ### [Feat: Durable](https://www.dndbeyond.com/feats/durable)